mana-lang/Mana/design/Mana Language Design/Ecosystem/Syntax & Features/Control Flow.md

 ##### Match
 *Pattern matching* in **Mana** works roughly the same as **Rust**'s pattern matching.

-Expressions on the left side of arms in a match block are compared to the matched *subject*.
+Expressions on the left side of *match arms* in a match block are compared to the matched *subject*.
 If the expression matches, it will execute that arm.
 ```rust
 match x {
 	Animal.Dog => DoDogThing()